Acanthurus coeruleus: Feeding

-Atlantic blue tangs inhabit coral reefs and inshore grassy and rocky areas, where there is a high prevalence of algae.
-They are herbivorous, and their diet consists only of filamentous algae, detritus and plankton.
+Atlantic blue tangs inhabit coral reefs as well as nearby grassy and rocky coastal areas where algae are abundant.
+They are herbivorous, feeding primarily on filamentous algae, detritus and plankton.
 They eat the algae from the reefs in which they reside, as well as off the bodies of surrounding fish.
 By eating the algae off of other fish, the blue tang serve as cleaners for them.
 With the decline in the Diadema antillarum (sea urchin) population, the blue tang population increased since the algal resources that the two animals usually competed for were more abundant.

-Juvenile blue tangs eat continuously and feed heavily.
+Juvenile blue tangs feed frequently and at high rates.
 This heavy feeding requirement is due to their poor utilization of food resources.
 The blue tang's stomach and intestinal lining are proficient at absorbing crushed cellular content, but are not very effective at processing cellulose.
 This digestive system inefficiency leads blue tangs to spend more time and resources on foraging on a very abundant and fast-growing food source in close proximity.
 This close proximity to an abundant food source allows for continuous foraging.